ArtemizaMartinez/yeast-hybrid-genome-evolution/Supplementary_Figures/README.md

 - Figure S2c: Relationship between chromosome size and the number of uniparental inheritance events.
 A quasi-Poisson generalized linear model with a log link was used to visualize the relationship.

+## Panels Supplementary Figure 3

+- Figure S3a: Microscopy images of recombinant segregants; no custom plotting code was used.
+- Figures S3b-c: Growth curves at 30 °C and 37 °C generated from OD600 measurements collected over time.
+Mean OD600 values were calculated across replicate measurements, with variability among replicates summarized for plotting.
+- Figure S3d: Growth parameters were estimated by fitting growth curves to a Gompertz model using `scipy.optimize.curve_fit` in Python.
+The resulting growth-rate estimates were compared with competitive-fitness measurements.
+- Figure S3e: Spot-assay and mitochondrial-ancestry panel assembled from experimental images and processed genomic information.